 Prospects Vs Leads: What’s the difference?

-At the sales lead stage, businesses don’t know if the individual will be a buyer or not – because they simply don’t know enough about them.
+At the sales lead stage, businesses don’t know if the individual will be a buyer or not.
+As they simply don’t know enough about them.
 That’s why the term sales lead refers to a person or business at the very start of the sales process who may eventually become a client.

 More so, leads are collectors of information from businesses.
-In contrast, sales prospects have already begun interactions and have possibly gone through multiple forms of communication like a chatbot, phone or email correspondence to liaise with the sales team.
+In contrast, sales prospects have already begun interactions and have possibly gone through multiple forms of communication.
+Channels like a chatbot, phone or email correspondence to liaise with the sales team.

-As a result, companies’ sales processes usually involve gathering leads through various email or marketing campaigns, then qualifying the leads into prospects or identifying them as non-prospects.
+As a result, companies’ sales processes usually involve gathering leads through various email or marketing campaigns.
+Then qualifying the leads as prospects or identifying them as non-prospects.

 What about Suspects Vs. Prospects?